Showing additional layers

 - Explain what layers are

-- Walk you through using them to improve your visualization
+- Walk you through how to use them to improve your visualization

-Layers behave much like transparent sheets of plastic stacked on top of each other.
+Layers behave a lot like transparent sheets of plastic stacked on top of each other.
 Each layer contains distinct types of objects, whether it’s data, lines, label, or other shapes.

 Certain layers are enabled automatically

 Social Explorer includes dozens of layers: everything from the world continents and water area labels to world capitals and countries.
-However, always displaying all of them would make any visualization pretty cluttered pretty fast.
-This is why Social Explorer is set up to display certain layers only at certain zoom levels.
+However, always displaying all the layers would make any visualization come across as pretty cluttered.
+This is why Social Explorer is set up to display certain layers only at particular zoom levels.

-For example, when viewing the map of the United States, the default geography level is state.
+For example, when viewing the United States map, the default geography level is state.
 However, as you zoom in, other layers will be displayed.
-If you zoom to the level 5, you’ll see the county borders.
-In this case, county borders are a separate layer that is activated as you zoom in.
+If you zoom to level 5, you’ll see the county borders.
+In this case, county borders are a separate layer which becomes activated as you zoom in.
 State borders, on the other hand, get disabled.
-Other examples of the layers that are automatically displayed are county labels and landmarks, among other things.
+Other examples of layers that are automatically displayed are county labels and landmarks, among others.

 Manually enable geographies

-You can manually change the geography the data is displayed for.
+You can manually change the geography level for which data is displayed.
 For example, here’s what you need to do if you want to display household income per census tract.
 First, let’s select the variable.